Stephen (Steve) Fasen Sensei (ASU Rokudan), Saotome Ueshiba Juku

 Stephen A. Fasen was formally educated in Minnesota, attending St. John’s University, St. Cloud State College and St. Cloud State University.
-While little of the parochial education worked, he did graduate with a BS in Art Education (K-12) and a fine Arts MA+40 in Ceramics & Watercolor.
-Leveraging the degrees, and jeopardizing the intellectual development of Sr/Jr. High school students, he developed art education curriculum and taught in the 70’s.
-During that period he had his first physical brush with Japanese culture while studying ceramics in Japan, under (now) living national treasure Tatsuzo Shimaoka.
+While little of his christian parochial education showed potential, he did eventually graduate with a BS in Art Education (K-12) and a fine Arts MA+40 in Ceramics & Watercolor.
+Leveraging the degrees on teaching, and jeopardizing the intellectual development of Sr/Jr. High school students, he developed art education curriculum and taught in the 70’s.
+During that period he had his first physical brush with Japanese culture, studying ceramics in Japan under the late living national treasure Tatsuzo Shimaoka.

-Teaching proved to be spiritually rewarding, but detrimental to his financial well being, so Fasen Sensei abandoned the college teaching offers to embrave to non-academic pursuits.
-He founded Fasen Arts, Inc. and went into private business in 1979.
-He has continued to be involved in secondary and post-secondary education however through sponsored scholarships, program support, as a lecturer and as partner in education.
-In addition, Fasen Sensei is active with a number of charities through memberships in community organizations, MC, and Rotary.
+Teaching proved to be spiritually rewarding, but detrimental to his financial expectations, so Fasen Sensei abandoned the college teaching offers to embrace business pursuits.
+He founded Fasen Arts, Inc., going into private business in 1979.
+He has continued to be involved however in secondary and post-secondary education through sponsored scholarships, program support, as a lecturer and as partner in education.
+In addition, Fasen Sensei active has always been active with a number of community charities, memberships in community organizations, a veterans MC, and Rotary.

-Steve was introduced to Budo and Japanese martial arts by a fellow instructor, who was a Sandan in Shotokan Karate.
-He started training JKA Shotokan in 1980 under Scott Karakas and Robert Fusaro Sensei.
+Steve Fasen Sensei was introduced to Budo and Japanese martial arts by a fellow high school instructor, who was a Sandan in Shotokan Karate.
+He started training JKA Shotokan in 1980 under Scott Karakas and the late Robert Fusaro Sensei (8th Dan).
 Fusaro Sensei was the primary student of the late Hidetaka Nishiama Sensei, who was a direct student of Gichin Funakoshi.
 Steve received his Yudansha ranking from Hidetaka Nishiama Sensei starting in 1987, continuing training through about 1992.
-In 1988 Steve moved to Orlando, Florida.
+In 1988 Fasen Sensei moved to Orlando, Florida.
 In 1989 Steve was introduced to Aikido and encountered Dennis Hooker Sensei.
 After a cautious beginning he found the elements that had been missing in his personal Karate training and settled in to train Aikido full time.